Fort Magsaysay

-Fort Ramon Magsaysay, also known as Fort Magsaysay Military Reservation (FMMR) and Fort Mag, is the largest military reservation in the Philippines, and is a key training area of the Philippine Armed Forces.
-Fort Magsaysay straddles the provinces of Nueva Ecija and Aurora, encompassing Palayan City, Sta.
-Rosa, Gen. Tinio, Laur, and Dingalan.
+Fort Ramon Magsaysay, also known as the Fort Magsaysay Military Reservation (FMMR) and sometimes shortened to Fort Mag, is the largest military reservation in the Philippines and serves as a key training area for the Armed Forces of the Philippines (AFP).
+Fort Magsaysay spans the provinces of Nueva Ecija and Aurora, encompassing the city of Palayan and the municipalities of Santa Rosa, General Tinio, Laur, and Dingalan.

 History

 Creation

-On December 10, 1955, President Ramon Magsaysay enacted the 73,000 ha base centered in Laur, Palayan.
-The reservation covers portions of the provinces of Nueva Ecija, Bulacan, and Aurora.
-The reservation is to be used for military training and live-fire exercises.
+On December 10, 1955, President Ramon Magsaysay enacted the 73,000 ha base centered in Palayan City.
+The reservation covers the municipalities of Papaya (now General Tinio), Santa Rosa and Laur, all of the province of Nueva Ecija and portion of Aurora province.
+The reservation is used for military training and live-fire exercises.

-In its infancy Fort Magsaysay hosted the Army Training Command (ATC) which provided basic training for enlisted personnel and officers and advanced training in some specialties such as infantry and artillery.
+In its infancy, Fort Magsaysay hosted the Army Training Command (ATC), which provided basic training for enlisted personnel and officers and advanced training in some specialties such as infantry and artillery.

-As one of the main training grounds of the Philippine Army, Fort Magsaysay hosted the Training and Doctrine Command (TRADOC) a couple of times in its history.
-Currently, TRADOC is located in Camp O'Donnell, but majority of the field exercises are conducted in Fort Magsaysay.
+As one of the main training grounds of the Philippine Army, Fort Magsaysay hosted the Training and Doctrine Command (TRADOC, now the Training Command (TRACOM)) a couple of times in its history.
+Currently, TRACOM is located in Camp O'Donnell, but majority of the field exercises are conducted in Fort Magsaysay.

 Martial law

-During Martial Law, Senators Jose W. Diokno, the father of human rights and Ninoy Aquino, the father of the future 15th Pres.
-Benigno "Noynoy" Aquino were incarcerated in Fort Magsaysay for exactly thirty days after Marcos declared martial law on September 21, 1972.
+During martial law, Senators Jose W. Diokno and Ninoy Aquino were incarcerated in Fort Magsaysay for exactly thirty days after President Ferdinand Marcos declared martial law on September 21, 1972.
 It is now called the Aquino-Diokno Memorial and is home to the AFP Center for Human Rights.